What a Ride!

 Tucson Rodeo & Parade

 For many fans, there’s no better way to experience the rodeo than through the eyes of Louise Serpa (1925-2012).
 The Cowboy Hall-of-Fame photographer and Tucson resident was the first woman to enter the rodeo arena to photograph action shots on film.
-She captured over a half century of rodeo history with images that exude the sport's energy, excitement, and emotion.
-Watch a video tribute here.
+She captured over a half century of rodeo history and excitement with her images.
+See some of her Tucson Rodeo photos at the Tucson Rodeo Parade Museum.

 Extend your rodeo visit with a road trip in Tucson's Southside District.